Home

 You've been anxiously waiting for the snow to melt to pull out your clubs and practice your swing.
 Or perhaps you've come here on a vacation and want to try out the different courses.

-Whether you're new to the sport or you're a veteran, the Lake Winnipesaukee area has many country clubs and courses to choose from.
+Whether you're new to the sport or you're a veteran, the Lake Winnipesaukee area in New Hampshire has many country clubs and courses to choose from.

 The natural beauty of Lake Winnipesaukee provides an awesome backdrop for this sport.
-There are plenty of courses, driving ranges and miniature golf.
-Funspot also has some indoor simulators to keep up with your sport during the winter months.
+There are plenty of courses, driving ranges and miniature putting places.

 According to some stories, "golf" originated as an acronym.
 It stands for "gentleman only, ladies forbidden."
 Actually, its an old wives tale.